 During the content development and discovery process, we find that many prospective Express Writers’ customers aren’t sure about what type of services they need.
 Some have general ideas and need help getting them onto the page.

 Others have a fully developed piece of long-form content and need a thorough edit.

 Based on these common conversations, here’s a handy chart to help you get exactly what you need out of Express Writers:

 |If you have:||You need (click to visit):|

 |Outline of blog post||Blog post|

 |Structured content with the right ideas in the right order, but worry about grammar||Line editing|

 |A final piece of content, but need help with the structure of the piece||Developmental editing|

 |A great idea, but you need to consult with a writer or editor first||One hour interview|

 Still not sure what you need?
-Book a time with me and I’ll point you in the right direction!
+Book a time with our Client Specialist and we will point you in the right direction!
 We’ll discuss your content, ideas, and business goals to make sure you get the right services for your needs.